jerbaroo/monad-portal/README.md

   communication between client and server, so you can focus on the parts of your application that really matter.

-What doesn't Telescope do currently?
+What are Telescope's limitations?
-- Provide a full-featured database query language.
+- Does not provide a full-featured database query language.
-- Generate a small file to be sent to web clients.
+- Only supports a limited subset of Haskell data types.

 Telescope is particularly well-suited for applications where events are pushed by the server e.g. notifications and dashboards.
 Telescope also handles forms